"I honestly have never known anyone who loved life like my son Jake. He was interested in almost everything and truly lived life with passion."

 Peggy Padden is the mother of three boys.
 She teaches elementary school, loves playing tennis, bike riding, running, and reading.
 She's the typical American mom.
 But something happened along the way that changed who Peggy Padden is forever.

-In 2003, when he was 21 and a junior in college in Montana, Jake decided to go to the doctor for a blood test.
+In 2003, when he was 21 and a junior in college in Montana, Peggy's son, Jake, decided to go to the doctor for a blood test.
 He had rarely been sick, but had been getting sick frequently and was taking a while to get better.
 The doctor's office called when the results came back and told him to go to the hospital immediately.
 He might have leukemia.

 Test after test, and a long two weeks in the hospital, Jake's blood samples were sent to the Mayo Clinic, and he was diagnosed with Myelodysplastic Syndrome (MDS).

-While in Seattle, we found out that Spencer was a complete match.
+While in Seattle, the family found out that Spencer was a complete match.
 For two weeks Jake was prepared for transplant.
 Spencer was given a routine blood test a couple days before the procedure - the results were stunning.
 Spencer probably had MDS as well.

-A few days later we got a different diagnosis.
-Both Jake and Spencer had Fanconi Anemia (FA).
+A few days later the correct diagnosis came - both Jake and Spencer actually had Fanconi Anemia (FA).

 After two months in Portland, where Jake suffered a horrible infection and the doctors were waiting to find a non-related match for him, Dave Frohnmayer, the co-founder of the Fanconi Anemia Research Fund, told us to stop waiting and take Jake to Minneapolis immediately for a transplant.
 Dave had personal experience; he had two children pass away from FA and another affected by it.